 A number of scholarships are awarded directly by organizations to BBCC students.
-These scholarships may be for students returning to BBCC the next year, or for

-BBCC graduates pursuing a degree at a four-year institution.
-The specific scholarships and amounts vary each year.
-Information about these scholarships is posted on the scholarship bulletin board in the Financial Aid Office.
+These scholarships may be for students returning to BBCC the next year or for BBCC graduates pursuing a degree at a four-year institution.
+Information about these scholarships is posted on the scholarship bulletin board in the Financial Aid Office or online at www.bigbend.edu.